Shaleeka2002/poplk/README.md

 # poplk
-This is a movie website for watching dramas
+This is a drama website for watching dramas